If we sin against someone, must we confess our sin to them?

 - Someone by displays of anger and arguing. — Galatians 5:20

-All of these sins describe actions that are directed at someone or someone is affected by the sin.
+All of these sins describe actions that are directed at someone or someone is negatively impacted by the sin.

 In addition, the two individuals who committed the sexual sin(s) need to confess their sin(s) to God as well as to their spouses.